PeterShinners/comp/design/pipeline.md

 Control flow and error handling work through functions that accept block arguments, providing a consistent approach that scales from simple transformations to complex workflows.

+Pipeline modifiers using the wrench operator (`|<<`) enable meta-operations that can inspect, transform, and optimize pipeline structure before execution.
+These modifiers can add capabilities like progress tracking, query optimization, or performance profiling without modifying the original business logic.

 Every statement gets fresh pipeline input through `$in`, which resets to the function's original input at each statement boundary.
 This enables natural parallel processing where multiple statements independently transform the same data—no variable juggling required.

 These principles combine to present code that reads linearly, while still accomodating practical